AnyBody/anybody-tutorial/A_Getting_started_anyscript/lesson4.rst

 Plotting simulation results
 ---------------------------

-Let us say, you want to plot the position vector of the hand node over the course of movement.

-Find the variable "Main.ArmModel.Segs.ForeArm.HandNode.r" in the model tree, and click the |Chart button| button found at the top of the model tree window.

-**You will be prompted to choose a Chart view (Chart views 1-4) to plot the variable in.
-If your model has more than one study, you will also have to choose the exact study for which you want to plot the variable vs time** (Remember that two studies may use the same model, but subject them through different motions/forces).

-The plot should now should up in the chart view.
-Since position vector :literal:`r` has 3 coordinates, three curves will be shown.
-Hovering your mouse over each curve shows a small label with the global name of the data, ending with coordinate indices 0,1 or 2.

-All data computed in AnyBody can be visualized this way.

 .. note:: The chart view contains a filtered down version of the model tree, which only displays "AnyBodyStudy" objects.
 This
     tree can also be used for plotting purposes.

+Let us say, you want to plot the position vector of the hand node over the course of movement.

+You need to find and plot the variable ".....ForeArm.HandNode.r" in the chart view.
+If you need help with the chart view, refer to :ref:`*this prior tutorial on plotting* <Introducing chart view>`.

+If you're having trouble finding the correct output variable in the chart view's filtered model tree, refer to the figure below.

 |Chart view HandNode|